After a year away during the pandemic, a church comes together for Easter tradition

 But finally, on Easter, the congregation could gather again.
-Dozens of members — wearing crisp suits and pastel dresses — worshiped outdoors together, or at least within six feet of each other.
+Dozens of members — wearing crisp suits and pastel dresses — worshiped outdoors together, or at least within six feet of one another.

 “I see some twinkles that I recognize,” Trent said.
 He looked out from the pulpit at his masked congregation, saying he could see the twinkling in their eyes.

 The service was one of several across the Washington region Sunday to tailor services amid the coronavirus pandemic.
-An Easter sunrise service in Burke included congregants having their temperatures taken, while others across the area featured drive-by services.
+An Easter sunrise service in Burke included congregants having their temperatures taken, while others across the area featured drive-in services.
 Still, the in-person togetherness was a sign of normalcy during a pandemic in which few things have been normal.

 For Florida Avenue Baptist Church, Sunday restarted the church’s more than 20-year tradition of hosting Easter services in the plaza outside Howard University Hospital.
 The service is typically recorded and streamed through the hospital for patients, but last year, the pandemic upended those plans.